Nikosvoyias/PHP_Project/README.md

 # PHP_Project
-PHP and MySQL using XAMPP to create a dummy website with a simple database of users and their information.
+PHP and MySQL using XAMPP to create a dummy website with a database of users and admins and their information.
+Login,signup and simple form pages to fill with validation of inputs.
+Admin page where you can search and view the database.